 Located in Administration (ADM)

 New students receive information on registering for classes during New Student Orientation (NSO).
-Continuing students register for classes online in ctcLink after meeting with their faculty advisor to discuss progress.
+Continuing students register for classes online in ctcLink after meeting with their faculty advisor to discuss their academic progress towards graduation.

-Instructions for "How to Register for Classes" in ctcLink are posted on the ctcLink webpage, located at lowercolumbia.edu/ctcLink.
+Instructions for adding and dropping classes in ctcLink are posted on the ctcLink webpage, located at lowercolumbia.edu/ctcLink.

-Running Start allows qualifying Washington State high school juniors and seniors to enroll into college-level courses and earn college and high school credits at the same time.
+Running Start allows qualifying Washington State high school juniors and seniors to enroll into college level courses and earn college and high school credits at the same time.
 The program covers tuition costs for those who meet minimum academic requirements.
 Students who qualify for free or reduced lunch may also receive assistance with fees and books.
-Visit LCC's Running Start webpage or call the Running Start Office to learn more.
-See below for contact and other important information.
+Visit LCC's Running Start webpages, or call the Running Start Office to learn more.

-Test proctoring services are for currently enrolled LCC students who need to take an instructor assigned test in a supervised environment.
-See below for contact and other important information.
+Test proctoring services are available for currently enrolled LCC students who need to take an instructor assigned test in the supervised Testing Center environment.

-Visit an educational planner in the Admissions Center to get help planning for transfer to a baccalaureate institution.
+Visit an educational planner to get help planning for transfer to a baccalaureate institution.
 Assistance is available to select a transfer college or university, and to complete admission procedures, financial aid applications, and transfer admission requirements.
 Transfer guides explaining course transfer equivalencies at different institutions are available.
-See below for contact and other important information.

 Phone number: (360) 442-2350